-The use of decentralisation in clinical trials accelerated during the pandemic but slowed down more recently.
+The use of decentralisation in clinical trials accelerated during the pandemic but slowed down in the post-pandemic era.
+However, the adoption of decentralisation is expected to have an upward trajectory this year.

 The fastest growing form of decentralisation was digital data collection up until 2021.

-Although the adoption has slowed down, GlobalData identified 296 trials initiated during 2022 that utilised digital data collection, compared to an average of just 20 per year between 2010 and 2016.
+Although the adoption slowed down, GlobalData identified 310 trials initiated during 2023 that utilised digital data collection, compared to an average of just 20 per year between 2010 and 2016.

 How well do you really know your competitors?